 Summary dismissal stage

 A petition with a good argument cannot be “frivolous and patently without merit.”
-That means the petition is based on bad legal theory or unbelievable claims.
+That means the petition is based on wrong legal theory or unbelievable claims.

 At this stage, the petition only needs to allege enough facts to assert a claim that is arguably constitutional.
 Formal legal arguments and citations to legal authority are not required.